cunhasbia/Letmeask/README.md

 ## The project

-**Letmeask is a fully interactive live Q&A platform**, perfect for an interaction between a streamer/content creator and their audience.
+**Letmeask is a fully interactive live Q&A platform**, perfect for streamers/content creators and their audience.

 By accessing the application as a room creator, you can receive questions in real time, highlight a question, mark as answered or delete any question and close the room whenever you want.